geier/pycarddav/README.txt

 SSL
 ---
+*NOT WORKING ATM*
-*pyCardDAV* uses liburl for all interaction with the CardDAV server, so, by default, it uses curl's ssl trust files.
-If you use SSL to interact with your CardDAV Server (you probably should) and you don't have a certificate signed by a CA your OS Vendor trusts (like a self-signed certificate or one signed by CAcert) you can set *cacert_file* to a path to the CA's root file (must be in
+If you use SSL to interact with your
+CardDAV Server (you probably should) and you don't have a certificate signed by a CA your OS Vendor trusts (like a self-signed certificate or one signed by CAcert) you can set *cacert_file* to a path to the CA's root file (must be in